ASBESTOS AND LEAD-BASED PAINT ABATEMENT REQUIREMENTS AT BROWNFIELDS/VOLUNTARY CLEANUP PROGRAM SITES

 5. The name of the person(s) who will perform air monitoring and clearance sampling, including personal monitoring on abatement workers required by the Occupational Safety and Health Administration.

-6. Clearance sampling protocols including sample locations, number of samples, sample type (e.g., floor, window sill, window well) and sample goals.
+6. Clearance sampling protocols including sample locations, number of samples, sample type (for example, floor, window sill, window well) and sample goals.

 7. Floor plans of buildings before and after building renovations that show the locations of asbestos-containing materials.